Clean Code for IT Specialists: Clean Programming from the Start

 - API design: Intuitive and consistent interfaces

-- Security: Clean code reduces vulnerabilities
+- Security: Clean code reduces security vulnerabilities

 Conclusion: Clean Code as an Investment in the Future